- Office 365 Service Account

 To use OAuth with EWS for Office 365, You have to register a custom application in Azure Active Directory for Office 365 tenant and gather some information.

-Follow this guide to gather the information for the setup wizard.
+Follow this guide to gather the information for the setup wizard for each field in the form.

 Office 365 Service Account